 Visiting Giardini La Mortella is an easy day trip from Naples, and can be combined with visits to other gardens on Ischia, such as the gardens at Castello Aragonese and the Negombo thermal spa and gardens.

 Caserta Royal Palace and Gardens, near Naples

-Just a short drive north from Naples you can reach a small town of Caserta.
+Just a short drive north from Naples you can reach the small town of Caserta.
 Caserta is home to a splendid Royal Place and Gardens that used to be a home of the Kingdom of Naples monarchs.
-The whole property was built to rival the French castle designs.
+The whole property was built to rival the design of French castles.
 Today, it is a popular tourist attraction and a great day trip destination.
 Countryside royal palaces always boast beautiful parkland and decorative gardens, and Caserta is no exception.

 Before you tour the castle and the gardens, make sure you wear comfortable shoes and have some water and snacks with you.
 The palace is huge, and the gardens are immense – you’ll reach your daily walking goal here easily.
 First, tour the castle and then head to the gardens.